- Doctors & Departments

 - Research & Innovation

-The Brachial Plexus Clinic at Children’s Colorado, specializes in caring for children with an injury involving the nerves that travel from the spine to the shoulder and arm, also known as the brachial plexus.
+The Brachial Plexus Center at Children’s Colorado, specializes in caring for children with an injury involving the nerves that travel from the spine to the shoulder and arm, also known as the brachial plexus.
 The pediatric experts at Children’s Colorado treat infants with brachial plexus birth palsy and other types of brachial plexus conditions, such as traumatic injuries, which can occur later in a child’s life.

 At Children’s Colorado, treatment begins as soon as the child is diagnosed, and care continues through childhood and into adulthood.
 We provide patients with pediatric experts, comprehensive care, a multidisciplinary team and insights from leading research.
 Our team also helps your family navigate the health care system and advocate for your child.